-ACUTE DOSE EFFECTS: Carbon dioxide $LC{Lo} = 90,000$ ppm, 5 min., human
+ACUTE DOSE EFFECTS: For CO_2 : $LC{Lo} = 90,000$ ppm, 5 min., human

 The welding process may generate hazardous fumes and gases.
-(See sections 10 and 16.)

 Carbon dioxide is an asphyxiant.
 It initially stimulates respiration and then causes respiratory depression.
 High concentrations result in narcosis.
 Symptoms in humans are as follows: